 Is ISO 9001 certification required, or just preferred?

-For most regulated industries and for buyers with mature quality systems, ISO 9001 should be required for new supplier qualification.
-The exception is highly specialized suppliers where the certified supplier pool is limited.
+For most regulated industries and for buyers with mature quality systems, ISO 9001 (or an industry-equivalent) should be required for new supplier qualification.
+The exception is highly specialized suppliers — niche technology providers, small-batch specialty fabricators — where the certified supplier pool is limited and certification may not be practical.

 How often is an ISO 9001 certification audited?